chromium/chromium/docs/linux/password_storage.md

 # Linux Password Storage

-On Linux, Chromium can store passwords in three ways:
+On Linux, Chromium can store passwords in four ways:

-*   GNOME Keyring
+*   GNOME Libsecret
 *   KWallet 4
+*   KWallet 5
 *   plain text

 Chromium chooses which store to use automatically, based on your desktop environment.

-Passwords stored in GNOME Keyring or KWallet are encrypted on disk, and access to them is controlled by dedicated daemon software.
+Passwords stored in KWallet are encrypted on disk, and access to them is controlled by dedicated daemon software.
 Passwords stored in plain text are not encrypted.
-Because of this, when either GNOME Keyring or KWallet is in use, any unencrypted passwords that have been stored previously are automatically moved into the encrypted store.
+Because of this, when KWallet is in use, any unencrypted passwords that have been stored previously are automatically moved into the encrypted store.

-Support for using GNOME Keyring and KWallet was added in version 6, but using these (when available) was not made the default mode until version 12.
+Support for using KWallet was added in version 6, but using these (when available) was not made the default mode until version 12.

 ## Details